SkillsFundingAgency/pds-contracts-data-api-client/README.md

 ## Build and Test

-This packages is built using
+This package is built using

 * Microsoft Visual Studio 2019
 * .Net Core 3.1